This isn’t a list of the obvious things: your passport, a copy of your itinerary, blah blah blah.

 I mean, how else are you going to charge your smartphone?

-You’ll still need #2 to charge the battery pack, but this handy charger saved my ass a few times on a recent trip to Paris.
+You’ll still need #2 to charge the battery pack, but this handy charger saved me a few times on a recent trip to Paris.
 I was completely lost and needed to power my phone to find my way back to the hostel.
 Who knows, without this battery pack I could still be wandering the streets of Montmartre.

 I know this seems like a back-to-school item, but this jacket is my bestie and I love her (yes, the jacket is female).
 Maybe this only happens to me, but I feel like whenever I’m traveling it’s freezing in the morning and then about a thousand degrees by the afternoon.
 It doesn’t seem to matter where I am or what time of year it is!